mipalgu/swift-ecore/README.md

 - **ECore module**: Core library implementing the Ecore metamodel
 - **swift-ecore executable**: Command-line tool for validation, conversion, and code generation

 All types are value types (structs) for thread safety, with ID-based reference resolution for bidirectional relationships.
+Resources provide EMF-compliant object ownership and cross-reference resolution using actor-based concurrency.

 ## Licence